304 North Cardinal St.

 Sedum plants are beautiful, yet hardy succulents that are fun because they consist of a large variety of shapes and colors.
-Because they are so stunning and striking, they can be a wonderful addition to the landscape or just show off as an amazing ornamental.
+Because they are so stunning and striking, they can be a wonderful addition to the landscape, use as a ground cover or just show off as an amazing ornamental.

-Sedum plants, commonly called Stonecrops, include 400-600 different species and are typically low-growing herbaceous perennial plants.
-They can withstand dry climates both hot and cold, do not do well in an abundance of moisture, and bloom in a plethora of colors.
+Sedum plants, commonly called broadleaf stonecrop, include 400-600 different species and are typically low-growing herbaceous perennial plants.
+They can withstand dry climates both hot and cold, don’t do well in wet soil, and bloom in a plethora of colors.
 Sedums are also symbolic of peace.

 Read on to learn all about Sedum plants.